-- Unlike other machine learning or optimisation algorithms, where subproblems are not independent (e.g. SGD). - Suitable for large-scale data.
+- Unlike other machine learning or optimisation algorithms, where subproblems are not independent (e.g. SGD). - Suitable for large-scale data and distributed clusters.

-Distributed optimisation with MAC: Matlab
+Parallel/distributed optimisation with MAC: Matlab

 Shared-memory multiprocessor model using the Matlab Parallel Processing Toolbox: simply change for to parfor in the W and Z loops.